DirkTorre/imdb_postgres/results.md

 ### Which directors or actors have the highest total number of votes per title_rating bracket (3 brackets)?

-So which ones are most popular per movie score category (good, bokay, bad)
+So which ones are most popular per movie score category (good, okay, bad)

 |rating_bracket|avg_num_votes|nconst    |primary_name                    |
 |--------------|-------------|----------|--------------------------------|
 |3             |15877895     |nm0634240 |Christopher Nolan               |